metablaster/WindowsFirewallRuleset/README.md

 Get-ExecutionPolicy
 ```

-remeber what the ouput of the above command is.
+remember what the output of the above command is.
 6. Get current execution policy:

 ```powershell